CatherineTrevor/lead-generator-calculator/README.md

  - [Materialize](https://materializecss.com/about.html) - the site layout uses the Parallax template from Materialize, which has been heavily modified
  - [Google Fonts](https://fonts.google.com/) - Segoe UI, Roboto, Oxygen-Sans, Ubuntu, Cantarell, Helvetica Neue, sans-serif
  - [MongoDB](https://www.mongodb.com/) - used for the database management, and charts on benchmark_data.html
+ - [REST Countries API](https://restcountries.eu/rest/v2/all) - API used for the country dropdown in account profile
  - [Heroku](https://id.heroku.com/login) - for site deployment
  - [Creately](https://creately.com/) - used to generate the database schema layout
  - [PEP 8](https://www.python.org/dev/peps/pep-0008/#indentation) - help following PEP 8 styling guidelines